Travel.State.Gov > International Travel > Country Information > French West Indies International Travel Information

-Criminal Penalties: Persons violating local laws, even unknowingly, may be expelled, arrested or imprisoned.
-Penalties for possession, use, or trafficking in illegal drugs or firearms are severe, and convicted offenders can expect long jail sentences and heavy fines.
+Criminal Penalties: You are subject to local laws.
+If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
+Penalties for possession, use, or trafficking in illegal drugs or firearms are severe.
+Convicted offenders can expect long jail sentences and heavy fines.

 Arrest Notification: If you are arrested or detained, request that the police or prison officials notify the U.S. Embassy immediately.
 See our webpage for further information.